Home » Relationships

 No one is perfect, so there will undoubtedly be moments when your daughter-in-law presents herself in an unfavourable light or holds certain opinions that you may not agree with, whether it's to do with your adult child, your politics, your way of handling tricky situations or even your grandchildren.
 The important thing is to retain her trust and confidence and don't overstep the mark as it may damage your hopes of building a solid relationship.

-Realise that you don't always have to see eye to eye
+Remember you don't always have to see eye to eye

-The probability of you and your daughter-in-law agreeing on everything is, unfortunately, pretty slim, but as long as you come to recognise this fact and deal with any frustrations in a calm and rational way, it'll help you to build a positive relationship based on love and acceptance.
-When grandchildren are involved, it may be difficult to hold back and to not interfere, especially if you're a new grandparent, but respecting her right as a parent is an important step in solidifying your relationship with her.
+The probability of you and your daughter-in-law agreeing on everything is, realistically, pretty slim, but as long as you recognise this and deal with any frustrations in a calm and rational way, it'll help build a positive relationship based on love and acceptance.
+Where grandchildren are involved, it may be difficult to hold back and to not interfere, especially if you're a new grandparent, but respecting her rights as a parent and letting her find her own way is an important step in solidifying your relationship with her.
+If you’re a grandparent, it’s important for you to be there as much as you can for your grandchildren, but it’s also important for you to be there for your daughter-in-law.
+Be supportive and let her know that you're there if ever she needs someone to talk to but won’t pressure her.
+This can be invaluable for new mums in particular.

 It works both ways, after all.
-Relationships take two, so it is vital that your daughter-in-law offers you the same level of respect that she would expect in return.
+Relationships take two, so it’s vital your daughter-in-law offers you the same level of respect that she would expect in return.
 If this looks unlikely or you find yourself struggling to break the ice or receive the respect that you deserve, approach her and try to resolve the issue first-hand or talk to your son or daughter to see if they have any insight into why she is behaving in this way and what you (or they) could do about it.
 Communication is the true measure of any relationship.

 Recognise your own flaws